yanntm/SMPT-BinaryBuilds/README.md

 # SMPT-BinaryBuilds

-A repository hosting CI to rebuild SMPT binaries from source
+A repository hosting GitHub Actions CI to rebuild SMPT binaries and dependencies from source.